 Failed treatments for DMD

-- Recently developed DMD drug Drisaspersen is under review.
-Drisapseren failed its main clinical trial and showed troubling side effects.
+- DMD drug Drisaspersen was under review after it failed its main clinical trial and showed troubling side effects.

-- Another new treatment, Ataluren, is also under discussion after failing to provide enough evidence of effectiveness in patients.
+- Another treatment, Ataluren, was also under discussion after failing to provide enough evidence of effectiveness in patients.

 Alternatives to animals in DMD research

-- The RVC states on its website that breeding dogs for DMD research is necessary, as not enough naturally-occurring cases pass through veterinary practices for study.
+- The RVC stated on its website that breeding dogs for DMD research was necessary, as not enough naturally-occurring cases were passing through veterinary practices for study.

-However, investment would be better spent on improving and formalising the use of existing human-based research data on DMD.
+However, investment would have been better spent on improving and formalising the use of existing human-based research data on DMD.
 There is a vast amount of such material available worldwide.
 It derives from clinical trials, genetic sequencing, gene therapy and cell therapy in patients.
-More than 300 clinical trials are currently officially listed.
-This is in addition to global efforts across Europe and worldwide to set up international database-sharing networks on the genetics of muscular dystrophy patients.
+In 2016, more than 300 clinical trials were officially listed.
+That was in addition to global efforts across Europe and worldwide to set up international database-sharing networks on the genetics of muscular dystrophy patients.

 Effective use of this data by the research community is a scientific and ethical imperative.
 Research investment would also include national and international standardised collection and interpretation of both clinical case reports of DMD in humans, as well as veterinary cases presented to clinics.